-Union Properties Delivers Strong Q1 2025 Results, Revenue Grows 18.2% And Pays Down AED179 Million Of Legacy Debt
+Union Properties Delivers Strong Q1 2025 Results, Revenue Grows 18.2% and Pays Down AED179 million of Legacy Debt

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Union Properties PJSC (“Union Properties” or“the Company”) (DFM symbol: UPP) announced its financial results for the first quarter of 2025, reporting a strong start to the year with 18.2% increase in revenue, reaching AED163 million compared with AED138 million in Q1 2024.
+Union Properties PJSC (“Union Properties” or “the Company”) (DFM symbol: UPP) announced its financial results for the first quarter of 2025, reporting a strong start to the year with 18.2% increase in revenue, reaching AED163 million compared with AED138 million in Q1 2024.

+This revenue growth is expected to continue, supported by strategic initiatives and project launches, with significant increases anticipated each quarter.
+This solid performance underscores the Company’s continued focus on its core operations and the positive contributions of its high-performing subsidiaries across the UAE’s Real Estate sector.
+Gross profit increased to AED42.8 million, representing a 25.3% increase compared to AED34million in Q1 2024, reflecting a strong gross profit growth fuelled by enhanced operational efficiency and sustained demand.

+Furthermore, Union Properties continues to advance its financial restructuring strategy, targeting enhanced flexibility and long-term sustainability.
+In Q1 2025, the Company reduced its bank debt by AED179 million and plans to pay an additional AED159 million in Q2 2025.
+These repayments build on the AED723 million successfully settled in 2024, reinforcing the Company’s unwavering commitment to prudent and disciplined financial management and long-term sustainability.

 Legal Disclaimer: